VitalyVat/VitalyVat.github.io/privacy_policy.md

 Privacy Policy
 Vit Games built the Fishing Village app as an Ad Supported app.
-This SERVICE  is provided by Vit Games at no cost and is intended for use as is.
+This SERVICE (Applications) is provided by Vit Games at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service (Applications).